...

 At the Law Office of Bryan Fagan PLLC, we ensure our clients fully understand the legal landscape, especially when it comes to essential questions like Are Child Support and Custody Separate in Texas and What Does Joint Custody Mean?
 These issues are pivotal for anyone navigating family law in the state.

 In Texas, addressing custody or child support matters necessitates filing a Suit Affecting the Parent-Child Relationship (SAPCR).
 This legal procedure allows the court to thoroughly evaluate and determine the most suitable arrangements for all parties involved.
-According to the Texas Family Code, the paramount concern for the court is to ensure the child’s best interests are upheld, taking into consideration each issue within the broader context of the child’s welfare (Tex.
+According to the Texas Family Code, the paramount concern for the court is to ensure the child’s best interests are upheld.
+It takes into consideration each issue within the broader context of the child’s welfare (Tex.
 Fam.
 Code Ann. §§ 153.001, 154.001).

 What Does Joint Custody Mean? in the realm of Texas law refers to what is legally termed as ‘joint managing conservatorship.’
 This arrangement does not necessarily imply an equal division of physical time with the child but focuses on shared decision-making responsibilities regarding the child’s education, health care, and other important aspects of their life.